zdravkov/kendo-docs/getting-started/web/appearance-rtl.md

 In order to enable RTL support of the **Kendo UI** web widgets, please do the following:

 1. Register the **kendo.rtl.css** stylesheet.
 It is found in the same folder as the `kendo.common.css` file.
+The RTL stylesheet should be registered after the common stylesheet and before the theme stylesheet.
 2. Wrap the Kendo widgets in an HTML element with a **k-rtl** CSS class.
 You can assign this class to the `<body>` tag, so that no additional DOM elements are required.

 The `k-rtl` class has the following effects: